openmfp/portal-ui-lib/README.md

 ### Angular configuration

-Configure the angular build process (in the `angular.json` file) to include the content of the Luigi core project into the project assets, as shown below:
+Configure the angular build process (in the `angular.json` file) to include the content of the Luigi core project and assets from `@openmfp/portal-ui-lib` library into the project assets, as shown below:

 ```
 {